-R# Compliance with NERC's VSL Guidelines Guideline 1 Guideline 2 Guideline 3 Guideline 4 R1.
-Meets NERC's VSL guidelines - There is an incremental aspect to the violation and the VSLs follow the guidelines for incremental violations.
-The proposed requirement is similar to proposed IRO-010-1, Requirement R1.
-The proposed VSLs are similar in that they build on a graduated scale based on missing parts of the requirement.
+R# Compliance with NERC's VSL Guidelines Guideline 1 Guideline 2 Guideline-3 Guideline 4 R2.
+Meets NERC's VSL guidelines There is an incremental aspect to the violation and the VSLs follow the guidelines for incremental violations.
+The proposed requirement is similar to proposed IRP 010-1, Requirement R2.
+The proposed VSLs both build on 5% increments towards the Severe level.
 Thus, the VSL in the proposed standard does not lower the level of compliance currently required by setting VSLs that are less punitive than those already proposed.
 The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
 The proposed VSL uses the same terminology as used in the associated requirement, and is, therefore, consistent with the requirement.
 The VSL is based on a single violation and not cumulative violations.

-R# Compliance with NERC's VSL Guidelines Guideline 1 Guideline 2 Guideline 3 Guideline 4 R2.
-Meets NERC's VSL guidelines - There is an incremental aspect to the The proposed requirement is similar to proposed IRP-010-1, Requirement R2.
-The proposed VSLs both build The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar The proposed VSL uses the same terminology as used in the associated requirement, and is, therefore, consistent with The VSL is based on a single violation and not cumulative violations.
+R# Compliance with NERC's VSL Guidelines Guideline 1 Guideline 2 Guideline 3 Guideline 4 R3.
+Meets NERC's VSL guidelines There is an incremental aspect to the violation and the VSLs follow the The proposed requirement is similar to proposed IRO-010-1, Requirement R2.
+The proposed VSLs both build on 5% increments towards the Severe level.
+The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
+The proposed VSL uses the same terminology as used in the associated requirement, and is, therefore, consistent with the requirement.
+The VSL is based on a single violation and not cumulative violations.

-violation and the on 5% increments violations. the requirement.

-VSLs follow the towards the Severe level.

 guidelines for Thus, the VSL in the

 incremental proposed standard does

 violations. not lower the level of

 compliance currently

 required by setting VSLs

 that are less punitive than

 those already proposed.